 The systems and processes TWE has in place mean that we have been able to achieve and maintain independent third party certification of our owned and operated vineyards across the globe.

-To help the industry identify further improvements to environmental sustainability and efficiency, TWE also partners in a number of research and development projects with institutes such as the University of Adelaide (Australia) and The Australian Wine Research Institute.
+To help the industry identify further improvements to environmental sustainability and efficiency, TWE also partners in a number of research and development projects with institutes such as University California Davis (United States), University of Adelaide (Australia), and The Australian Wine Research Institute.

 Suppliers are expected to comply with standards set out in TWE’s Responsible Procurement Code, which includes commitments to ethical standards, internationally proclaimed human rights and environmental standards.
 The Responsible Procurement Code has been incorporated into all tenders and the partner engagement process.